b51/ceres_mono_orb_slam2/README.md

 2. Remove g2o from ORB-SLAM2 and use ceres solver instead to get rid of annoying warnings
 3. Use Eigen::Matrix instead of cv::Mat for matrix calculation
 4. Tested on rgbd_dataset_freiburg2_desk and rgbd_dataset_freiburg2_360_kidnap
-5. Has some bugs and may fix in the future

 ## Usage
 **PreInstall**